Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - The ability to insert filters implemented as a C++ class (OpenCV compatible) or a simple C function has been added.
 - NNFW: Neural Network Runtime
   - NNFW has been upgraded to version 1.4.0.
-  - Support for quantized MobileNet and inception V3 models on CPU Backend has been added.
+  - Support for quantized MobileNet and Inception V3 models on CPU Backend has been added.

 #### Fixes